 While the driver is en route to pick up or transport a rider, Uber’s commercial liability insurance provides up to USD 1 million in third-party coverage.
 If your accident occurred while the Uber driver was actively fulfilling your ride, this USD 1 million policy does become the primary source of the compensation beyond your own Personal Injury Protection coverage.

-How Much Is the Settlement for an Uber Passenger Accident?
+How Much is the Settlement for an Uber Passenger Accident in May 2026?

 Most Uber passenger accident settlements in Florida range widely as follows.

-Claims involving spinal injuries, traumatic brain injuries, and permanent disability do reach well into the high six figures or more, especially if the Uber driver was covered under the USD 1 million liability policy.
+The settlement range will be influenced by the impact of injuries caused by an accident.
+Claims involving spinal injuries, traumatic brain injuries, and permanent disability do reach well into the high six figures or more.

-Actual settlement values can always be either higher or lower, depending on evidence clearly showing who was really at fault, the strength of the injury documentation, and how well your legal team negotiates with the insurers.
+Uber accident settlement amounts can always be either higher or lower, depending on evidence clearly showing who was really at fault, the strength of the injury documentation, and how well your legal team negotiates with the insurers.

 Do I Get Compensation if My Uber Crashes?